ionic-team/ion-android-geolocation/README.md

 ## License

-`OSGeolocationLib` is available under the MIT license.
+`IONGeolocationLib` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Support

-- Report issues on our [Issue Tracker](https://github.com/ionic-team/OSGeolocationLib-Android/issues)
+- Report issues on our [Issue Tracker](https://github.com/ionic-team/IONGeolocationLib-Android/issues)